harou24/IP-Addr-Counter/README.md

 A Go tool to count unique IPv4 addresses from large files efficiently.

 This project includes multiple implementations with varying levels of optimization for performance and memory usage:
-- **naive**: A basic implementation using a map to track unique IPs.
-Simple but memory-intensive for large datasets (uses ~GBs for 1B IPs).
+- **naive**: A basic implementation using a map to track unique IPs as a starting point.
 - **bitset**: An efficient single-threaded implementation using a fixed-size bitset (512MB for all possible IPv4 addresses) to mark seen IPs, reducing memory compared to maps.
 - **concurrent**: A multi-threaded version of bitset with sharding (divides the bitset into 16384 shards) and atomic updates for thread-safe concurrency, leveraging multiple CPU cores for faster processing on large files.
 - **asm**: The most optimized implementation, building on concurrent with assembly-optimized IP parsing and bit operations for lower-level efficiency.
 Includes compiler flags to disable bounds checks (-B), enable aggressive inlining (-l=4), disable pointer checks (-d=checkptr=0), and disable write barriers (-wb=0) for speed.

 Optimizations in "asm" and variants focus on reducing runtime overheads like bounds checking and GC pauses, but they assume well-formed input and can increase crash risk if misused—use for benchmarking.

 ## How to Run